andrew-adel-labib/SmartLearn-AI-LLMOps-AIOps-Cloud-System-using-Groq-LangChain-Docker-Jenkins-ArgoCD-Minikube-AWS-EC2/README.md

 ✅ Access Jenkins at:
 👉 `http://<EC2-Public-IP>:9595`
-💡 Make sure port `9595` is allowed in your AWS Security Group `Inbound rule → TCP 9595 → 0.0.0.0/0`

-Create a **Pipeline Job** and connect it to your GitHub repository.
+- Create a **Pipeline Job** and connect it to your GitHub repository.

 ---